mkbmain/DapperRepo/README.md

         public string Name { get; set; }
         public string Email { get; set; }
-        [RepoColumn("some_number")]      // this can be used to map columns in sql for unconventional names public int SomeNumber { get; set; }
+        [SqlColumnName("some_number")]      // this can be used to map columns in sql for unconventional names public int SomeNumber { get; set; }
     }
 ```